mjdecker/mjdecker.github.io/_notes/computer-organization/twos-complement.md

 	* If nth-bit is 1 in positive, nth-bit is 0 in negative
 	* If nth-bit is 0 in positive, nth-bit is 1 in negative
 * Adding positive and corresponding negative results in *all 1s*
+* Equivalently, subtracting a number from *all 1s* results in the corresponding number (i.e., its complement)

 # [Ones' Complement] - 8-bit Example